 The San Diego Regional Center was the third Regional Center established in California.
 It serves people living within the geographic boundaries of San Diego and Imperial counties.

-3) The Foundation for Developmental Disabilities assists individuals living with a developmental disability like cerebral palsy, epilepsy, autism or intellectual disabilities, to face many challenges in the course of learning, working, and living in the community.
-Check us out at foundationfordd.org
+2) The Foundation for Developmental Disabilities – assists individuals living with a developmental disability (cerebral palsy, epilepsy, autism or intellectual disabilities) to face challenges in the course of learning, working and living in the community.

 Please go to the Foundation Website for more information about current events.

 3) Request for Proposals: Community Placement Plan 2014-2015 Mental Health Services Act Cycle 3 – The San Diego Regional Center is seeking proposals for 2 projects focused on transition age youth with intellectual disabilities and behavioral mental health challenges who utilize psychiatric hospitals.